 Statoil is investing in a secure and sustainable energy future for the UK.
-We have a broad range of activities in the UK, including offshore wind projects, upstream operations on the continental shelf, natural gas trading and crude oil sales.
+We have a broad range of activities in the UK, including innovative offshore wind projects, upstream operations on the continental shelf and delivering reliable piped natural gas.

 This page is available in English only